 1 Module Name

 Industrial Robotics

 1.1 Module Identifier

 MA06

 1.2 Module Type

 Mandatory

 1.3 Course Names

 Industrial Robotics - Lecture

 Industrial Robotics - Lab

 1.4 Semester

 1 or 2 (summer term)

 1.5 Module Responsible and Instructor

 Dr. Koch

 1.6 Additional Instructors

 Prof. Dr. Weber

 1.7 Study Program

 Master / Major Automation

 1.8 Teaching Language

 English

 2 Module Content

 The course covers the areas:

 - Overview on Applications, Systems and Technologies of Industrial Robotic Systems

 - Kinematic and Kinetic Models for Industrial Robots

 - Path Planning and Control Algorithms for Industrial Robots

 - Integration of Sensors and Multimodal Servoing

-- Force Control and Human-Robot Collaboration
+- Force Control and Human-Robot Collaboration - Technological Aspects (e.g., Accuracy, Safety issues, Energy consumption)

-- Technological Aspects (e.g., Accuracy, Safety issues, Energy consumption)
+reennological Aspects (e.g., Accuracy, Salety issues, Energy consumption)

 3 Learning Outcome / Competencies

-to understand: the basic applications, systems, and technologies of industrial robotic systems

-- the basic principles for the design of a robotic system with regard to a specific task
+to understand: the basic applications, systems, and technologies of industrial robotic systems the basic principles for the design of a robotic system with regard to a specific task

 to apply the knowledge:

-to classify robotic applications and describe the necessary system architecture to know and simulate the fundamental models and algorithms for industrial robots
+- to classify robotic applications and describe the necessary system architecture

+- to know and simulate the fundamental models and algorithms for industrial robots

+to transfer:

-to transfer: the control of 6-axis robots to new kinematics and cells with multiple arms
+- the control of 6-axis robots to new kinematics and cells with multiple arms

 4 Course Organization and Structure

 Lecture (V) / Laboratory (L)

 5 Credits and Workload

 5 CP / 150 hours in total, including 56 hours classroom teaching and lab.

 3 SWS V and 0,5 (1) SWS L

 6 Examination Modalities

 Examination Prerequisites:

 In order to participate in the module exam, it is required to successfully finish the lab part of the module.

 Successful fulfillment of prerequisites are measured by:

+Attending Lab

-Attending Lab Lab Progress
+• Lab Progress

 Examination Type: Written exam covering the complete content of the module at the end of the semester.
 A

 make-up exam will be offered during the following semester.

 Examination Duration: 90 minutes.

 7 Necessary Prerequisites

 None

 8 Recommended Prerequisites

 None

 9 Duration and Frequency of Course

 This module takes one semester and is offered once a year (see appendix 1 BBPO).

 10 Applicability /Utilization

 This module is applicable for the major Automation and for the major Embedded Systems and Microelectron-

 ics.

-Literature

-11
+11 Literature

 The following literature material will be provided:

-- Electronic Script (excerpt of slides)
+- Electronic lecture notes (excerpt of slides)

 - Workbook for the lab

+Eurther literature recommendations will be provided during the lecture

 Further literature recommendations will be provided during the lecture.